-A private guided tour means you have ultimate control over your Louvre experience.
+- A private guided tour means you have ultimate control over your Louvre experience.
 You decide what to see, where to pause, when to stop etc.

 Important: When you visit the Louvre Museum for your private tour, please bring your Passport or ID card.
 Since you will be walking a lot, it makes sense to wear comfortable shoes.
 Pets and large bags (items exceeding 55x35x20 cm) are not allowed inside the museum.

-Private guided tours to the Louvre Museum are usually priced for groups of six visitors.
+Private guided tours to the Louvre Museum are usually priced for groups of five or six visitors.

 If you prefer to book a private guided tour, which includes both the Louvre entry tickets and the art guide’s two-hour time, you must shell out approximately €369 Euros for a group of six.